dotnet/corert/Documentation/botr/type-system.md

 Where necessary, partial classes, extension methods, and pluggable algorithms are used to achieve goal 3 instead of polymorphism and object hierarchies.
 The reusability of the type system is at the source level (source-including different sets of files to get different features).
 This allows extensibility without making sacrifices that would take us away from goal 1.

 The type system in its purest form (i.e. without any partial class extensions) tries to avoid introducing concepts that are not defined in the [ECMA-335 specification](http://www.ecma-international.org/publications/standards/Ecma-335.htm).
-The specification is a suggested pre-requisite reading to this document and provides definitions to various terms used in this document.
+The specification is a suggested prerequisite reading to this document and provides definitions to various terms used in this document.

 ## Relationship with metadata